Generalized Distribution Prediction for Asset Returns: Methodology

-Our goal is to predict the distribution of log-returns of the asset for the future time steps from \( t+1 \) to \( t+n \), where \( n \) represents both the number of time steps used for the predictions and the forecast horizon.
-The vector of log returns \( \vec{r} \in \mathbb{R}^n \) is defined as:
+Our goal is to estimate the distribution of the log returns of the asset for the future time steps from \( 1 \) to \( t \), where \( t \) represents both the number of time steps used for the estimation and the forecast horizon.
+The vector of log returns \( \vec{r} \in \mathbb{R}^t \) is defined as: